akashrajkn/dependency-parser/README.md

 CoNLL-U files from universal-depenedencis project (for english and hindi) have been used (converted to json format).
 All single word occurences are converted to `<unk>`. english_short contains sentences with a maximum of 12 words. hindi_short contains sentences with a maximum of 17 words.

 ### Docs
   - **data/** folder contains hindi and english datasets from [universal-dependencies project](http://universaldependencies.org/).
-It also contains the latest_weights (BiLSTM trained over the training datasets)
+It also contains the latest_weights (BiLSTM network weights trained with the training datasets)
   - **src/** folder contains the source code for the project.
     - main.py is used train the network
     - testing.py is used to calculate the UAS and LAS scores for test dataset